 There is also a Committee of Committees composed of the faculty members of CAFR, ATC, PC, CEPP, FEC, Curriculum Committee, FDC, IPPC, and any current ad hoc committees whose presence FEC believes would be helpful to the committee.
 FEC convenes the Committee of Committees twice a year, or at the request of the faculty members of any constituent committee.

 Replacements on an elected committee for longer than an academic year will normally be chosen by special election.
 Replacements for an academic year or less than an academic year will normally be appointed by FEC from the list of runners-up in the most recent election.
 Replacements on appointive committees will be made by FEC from among those willing to serve.

+The eligibility and obligation of non-tenure-track faculty to serve on elective or appointed committees are governed by the CBA (Article XIX, 1B).

 B. Election Schedule.
 Elections normally shall be scheduled following the Operating Code of FEC.
 FEC shall publish its calendar annually at the beginning of the Fall semester.